 DOEE operates one (1) PAMS Type 2 station at the McMillan site.
-The parameters measured are O_3 , NO, NO_x , NO_2 , speciated VOCs, carbonyls and surface meteorology.
+The parameters measured are O_3 , NO, NO_x, NO2, speciated VOCs, carbonyls and surface meteorology.

-During the peak ozone season (June to August), three-hour canister air samples are collected on a 1-in-3 day schedule by using a XonTech Model 910A sampler.
-Additionally, 24-hour canister air samples are collected on a 1-in-6 day sampling schedule with a XonTech Model 910A sampler.
+During the peak ozone season (June to August), 24-hour canister air samples are collected on a 1-in-6 day sampling schedule with a ATEC Model 8000sampler.
 The canisters are returned to the laboratory for analysis on an EnTech/Agilent GC/FID system for speciated VOCs.
 During core ozone season, hourly measurements for a set of 56 target hydrocarbons are made on-site using a Perkin Elmer VOC Air Analyzer with dual flame ionization detector (Perkin-Elmer 350ATD ozone precursor sampler and Clarus 500 PAMS Gas Chromatograph sampling system).
-The measurement method for carbonyls is based on EPA's Compendium Method TO-11A, which incorporates the use of sorbent cartridges coated with 2,4-dinitrophenylhydrazine for sample collection.
+The measurement method for carbonyls is based on EPA's Compendium Method TO-11A, which incorporates the use of sorbent cartridges coated with 2,4-dinitrophenylhydrazine and ATEC model 2200-1 for sample collection.
 The analyses are performed with high performance liquid chromatography.